skylerberg/resu/doc/pages/tutorials/template.rst

 Add a Template
 ==============

-This tutorial assumes that you have already learned :doc:`tutorials_extension`.
+This tutorial assumes that you have already learned :doc:`extension`.
+In this tutorial we will add a template that uses Resu to build something other than a
-In this tutorial we will add a template that uses Resu to build something other than a resume: the body of an email.
+resume: the body of an email.
 Let's start by making the file that stores the actual template.
 Let's start with the basic start with the basic structure:

 .. code-block:: jinja

    Hi {{ config['to'] }},

    Are you interested in buying any more {{ config['past_purchase'] }}?